7201krap/TILDA_Internship/safe_mutation/readme.md

 - I compared Control, SM-G-FO, SM-G-SO, SM-G-SUM with different environments: Cartpole, LunarLander, Maze, and BipedalWalker
-  -  Advantage of SM-G-X approach over than Control could be clearly observable in Cartpole, LunarLander, and Maze environment.
+  -  Advantages of SM-G-X approach over Control could be clearly observable in Cartpole, LunarLander, and Maze environment.
     - Cartpole<br>

 |            **Cartpole with Control**            |            **Cartpole with SM-G-FO**             |